The Galápagos Finches: Prime Example of Evolution?

 Notably, all Galápagos finches have similar courtship behaviour (Grant and Grant, 2008, pp. 76, 91).
 Their songs differ, but these are "learned and not genetically encoded" (p.
 79); they are part of the young finches' "cultural inheritance" (p.
 111).
 A female "hybrid" will tend to choose a mate that sings the female's father's song type (p.
 101).
 "Reproductive isolation in Darwin's finches is apparently solely a phenomenon of divergence in courtship signals and responses" (p.
 103).

-** UPDATE, 2015: The genomes of Darwin's finches have now all been sequenced and extensively compared (Lamichhaney et al.).
-The report in Nature offered comments such as the following:
+By 2015, the genomes of Darwin's finches have now all been sequenced and extensively compared (Lamichhaney et al.).
+The report in Nature offered comments such as the following (pp. 371, 374):

 On this issue, science journalist Richard Milton has rightly commented (pp. 149-150):